-• The new loan amount can be no more than the actual documented amount of the borrower's initial investment in purchasing the property plus the financing of closing costs, prepaid fees, and points on the new mortgage loan (subject to the maximum LTV and CLTV ratios for the cash-out transaction based on the current appraised value).

-- Value is limited to the lower of the current appraised value or the property's purchase price + documented improvements - All other cash-out refinance eligibility requirements are met.
-Rate/Term pricing is applicable.
+- The new loan amount can be no more than the actual documented amount of the borrower's initial investment in purchasing the property plus the financing of closing costs, prepaid fees, and points on the new mortgage loan (subject to the maximum LTV and CLTV ratios for the cash-out transaction based on the current appraised value). - Value is limited to the lower of the current appraised value or the property's purchase price + documented improvements - All other cash-out refinance eligibility requirements are met.